genesiscommunitysuccess/docs/docs/server-reference/request-servers/reference.md

 }
 ```

-In this next example we are using the generated dao classes to get a single record from the INSTRUMENT table using the INSTRUMENT_BY_ID index.
-We use the db property to access the entity db.
+In this next example, we are using the generated dao classes to get a single record from the INSTRUMENT table using the INSTRUMENT_BY_ID index.
+We use the `db` property to access the entity db.

 ```kotlin
 requestReply<Instrument.ById, Instrument> {